near/docs/docs/2.develop/relevant-contracts/ft.md

 ## Events
 You can track real time events (such as transfers) by implementing the [FT Event Standards](https://nomicon.io/Standards/Tokens/FungibleToken/Event).
-`Events` are simple to use, because they are just logged messages formatted in a standardized way.
+`Events` are simple to use because they are just log messages formatted in a standardized way.
 Since these logged messages are public, a service can then be built to [track them in real time](../../4.tools/events.md).